segmentio/segment-docs/src/connections/destinations/catalog/quora-conversion-pixel/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "Quora" within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "Quora" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Add your Quora Conversion Pixel Key to your Destination settings.
 To get this you will need to do the following:

 	i.
 Log into your [Quora Ads Manager Account](https://www.quora.com/ads/account).